ovrheat/raspberry_rtl_wh1080/README.md

 --
 You are done.

-Now we need to know what frequencies your WH1080 is using.
+To test now we need to know what frequencies your WH1080 is using.
 This station comes in (at least) three different TX frequencies models: 868 Mhz, 433 Mhz and 915 Mhz.
 My station sends data on 868.3 Mhz, so my command line should be:

 *rtl_433 -f 868300000 -l 0*